 Here are some healing resources that I’ve come across in my own healing work.
 I’m a trauma survivor and artist; I’m not a licensed mental health professional or anything of the sort.
-I do like licensed therapists and encourage you to find one who is a good fit for you.
+I’ve worked with some wonderful therapists over the years and encourage everyone to keep searching for their right therapist.

 If it’s all too much